 The purpose of Vision is to provide your strategy with direction.
 In the same way that you can better plan a car journey if you know the destination, so you can better plan your business strategy (or any other strategy) if you know where it is you intend to get to.

 Good Vision is a bit more than that; good vision answers the question; ‘what does success look like?’
 To continue the car journey analogy, vision might give you a destination of ‘London’ – okay for planning in general terms but a bit vague.
 Good vision would be more specific; ‘the Lyric Theatre in Hammersmith W6 in time for a theatre show at 8.00pm.’

-Last summer I spoke at an event at which I was sharing the platform with Microsoft.
+A couple of years ago I spoke at an event at which I was sharing the platform with Microsoft.
 The theme of my talk was creating good Vision.
 In preparing my talk I researched those I was sharing the platform with in the hope I could use them as good examples.
 Unfortunately, while researching Microsoft’s Vision I came across a great example of how not to do it!

 I can hear you now; “hang on Jim, Microsoft.
 Are you sure?
 They are a pretty successful company!”
 Let me explain.

 The Vision was; ‘A PC on every desk.’